seesiva/IoT/Connectivity/BLE.md

 * Industry-standard, government-grade security

 ### Key terms and concepts on Bluetooth Mesh
-* Bluetooth uses 'Pub/Sub Messaging' pattern
+* Bluetooth uses `Pub/Sub Messaging` pattern
-* Devices in a Bluetooth mesh network each have a set of independent 'State' values, representing some condition of the device.
+* Devices in a Bluetooth mesh network each have a set of independent `State` values, representing some condition of the device.
-* Model defines the specification on Device State, State Transitions, Messages and other associated behaviours.
+* `Model` defines the specification on Device State, State Transitions, Messages and other associated behaviours.

 ### Mesh Network Example
 ![Bluetooth Mesh](https://github.com/seesiva/IoT/blob/master/Images/Bluetooth%20Wireless%20Mesh.png)